Comply with Gmail, Yahoo, and Microsoft's Requirements for Email Senders

 User Segmentation

-- Reduce frequency or remove long-term inactive users
+- Reduce or stop sending to long-term non-engaged users

 4.7 List Hygiene